The demand curve

 Disclosure: Some of the links on the website are ads, meaning at no additional cost to you, I will earn a commission if you click through or make a purchase.
 Please support me so that I can continue writing great content for you.

 What is quantity demanded?

-Quantity demanded refers to specific quantity of a commodity that a consumer will buy at a specific price of that commodity.
-For example, consumer will buy 3 units of good X at a price of Rupees 6.
+Quantity demanded refers to a specific quantity of a commodity that a consumer will buy at a specific price of that commodity.
+For example, consumers will buy 3 units of good X at a price of Rupees 6.

 Difference between demand and desire